ansible/ansible/docsite/rst/guide_rolling_upgrade.rst

 Continuous Delivery End-To-End
 ``````````````````````````````

 Now that you have an automated way to deploy updates to your application, how do you tie it all together?
-A lot of organizations use a continuous integration tool like `Jenkins <jenkins url>`_ or `Atlassian Bamboo <bamboo url>`_ to tie the development, test, release, and deploy steps together.
-You may also want to use a tool like `Gerrit <gerrit>`_ to add a code review step to commits to either the application code itself, or to your Ansible playbooks, or both.
+A lot of organizations use a continuous integration tool like `Jenkins <http://jenkins-ci.org/>`_ or `Atlassian Bamboo <https://www.atlassian.com/software/bamboo>`_ to tie the development, test, release, and deploy steps together.
+You may also want to use a tool like `Gerrit <https://code.google.com/p/gerrit/>`_ to add a code review step to commits to either the application code itself, or to your Ansible playbooks, or both.

 You can easily trigger playbook runs using the ``ansible-playbook`` command line tool, or, if you're using AnsibleWorks AWX, the ``awx-cli`` or the built-in REST API.

 That's it!
-This should give you a good idea of how to structure a multi-tier application with Ansible, and orchestrate operations upon that app, with the eventual goal of continuous deployment to your customers.
+This should give you a good idea of how to structure a multi-tier application with Ansible, and orchestrate operations upon that app, with the eventual goal of continuous delivery to your customers.
 You could extend the idea of the rolling upgrade to lots of different parts of the app; maybe add front-end web servers along with application servers, for instance, or replace the SQL database with something like MongoDB or Riak.
 Ansible gives you the capability to easily manage complicated environments and automate common operations.

 If you need help or if you have questions, stop by the mailing list or the IRC channel, or email us at info@ansibleworks.com.